 The skin of adult crested newts is granular in appearance with a black or dark brown background colour with darker spots which in males extends onto the crest.
 It has very fine white spots on the lower flanks.
 As so often in nature it is the male great crested newt that is the colourful breed, doing its best to entice the female into courtship.
 Males have a very impressive jagged crest along their back that dips at the rear of the abdomen, and a smoother edged crest above and below the tail.
-Their crest decreases in size as the breeding season comes to an end – so often cruel sign from nature that time is running out to mate.
+Their crest decreases in size as the breeding season comes to an end.
 Males also have a white, silver or grey stripe running from the tail tip along the central, fleshy section of the tail that fades as it approaches the abdomen.

 On land, the great crested newt appears virtually black, and in males the crest shrinks back against the body.
 The female lacks a crest and white tail stripe, but has a token yellow-orange stripe running along the bottom edge of the tail.
 Both sexes have a vivid orange or yellow belly with an irregular pattern of dark black spots or blotches.